Murli0399/Java_Interview_Question/README.md

 ### Collections
-- 134 .
-Why do we need collections in Java?
-- 135 .
-What are the important interfaces in the collection hierarchy?
-- 136 .
-What are the important methods that are declared in the collection interface?
-- 137 .
-Can you explain briefly about the List interface?
-- 138 .
-Explain ArrayList with an example.
-- 139 .
-Can an ArrayList have duplicate elements?
-- 140 .
-How do you iterate around an ArrayList using an iterator?
-- 141 .
-How do you sort an ArrayList?
-- 142 .
-How do you sort elements in an ArrayList using a comparable interface?
-- 143 .
-How do you sort elements in an ArrayList using a comparator interface?
-- 144 .
-What is vector class?
-How is it different from an ArrayList?
-- 145 .
-What is linkedList?
-What interfaces does it implement?
-How is it different from an ArrayList?
-- 146 .
-Can you briefly explain the Set interface?
-- 147 .
-What are the important interfaces related to the Set interface?
-- 148 .
-What is the difference between Set and sortedSet interfaces?
-- 149 .
-Can you give examples of classes that implement the Set interface?
-- 150 .
-What is a HashSet?
-- 151 .
-What is a linkedHashSet?
-How is different from a HashSet?
-- 152 .
-What is a TreeSet?
-How is different from a HashSet?
-- 153 .
-Can you give examples of implementations of navigableSet?
-- 154 .
-Explain briefly about the Queue interface.
 - 155 .
 What are the important interfaces related to the Queue interface? @
 - 156 .
 Explain the Deque interface. @
 - 157 .
 Explain the BlockingQueue interface. @
 - 158 .
 What is a priority queue? @
 - 159 .
 Can you give example implementations of the BlockingQueue interface? @
-- 160 .
-Can you briefly explain the Map interface?
-- 161 .
-What is the difference between a Map and a sorted map?
-- 162 .
-What is a HashMap?
-- 163 .
-What are the different methods in a Hash Map?
-- 164 .
-What is a TreeMap?
-How is different from a HashMap?
 - 165 .
 Can you give an example of the implementation of a navigable map interface? @
 - 166 .
 What are the static methods present in the collections class? @